smarty/changelog/cloud/us-street-data.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 2026.05.B - 2026-05-07
+We are beginning our phased rollout of us-street-data 2026.05.B.
+This process is scheduled to be completed by 2026-05-07 00:00:00 UTC.
+Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.
+Changes:
+- Improved accuracy of B# footnotes for enhanced match.
+- Improved matching for addresses with secondaries that include hyphens for enhanced match.
+- Improved handling for addresses with ambiguous last line information for enhanced match.

 ## 2026.05.A - 2026-05-04
 We are beginning our phased rollout of us-street-data 2026.05.A.
 This process is scheduled to be completed by 2026-05-05 00:00:00 UTC.
 Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.
 Changes: